• 5 min read

 • Examiner Intervention: If the examiner has to take physical or verbal control of the vehicle to avoid a dangerous situation, you will fail.

 By diligently working through this checklist, you are setting yourself up for a positive and successful experience.
-Good luck on your Iowa driving test!
+Good luck on your Kansas driving test!